 Nearly two-thirds of Mount Saint Mary's students participate in community service across California.

 The University's downtown Doheny Campus features the historic Doheny Mansion, part of a century-old estate once owned by L.A. oil baron Edward L. Doheny.
-This campus is home to the Mount's associate of arts program, as well as its co-ed Weekend College, graduate, and certificate programs.
+This campus is home to the Mount's associate of arts program, as well as its co-ed Weekend/Evening College, graduate, and certificate programs.

 The Mount is the only Catholic university primarily for women in the western United States; both our graduate and weekend baccalaureate programs for adults are co-ed.